yuukiii/examples/kafka-streams/README.md

 ## Java

-> Note: We use the label "Lambda" to denote any examples that make use of lambda expressions and thus require Java 8+.
+> Note: We use the label "Lambda" to denote examples that make use of lambda expressions and thus require Java 8+.

 * [WordCountLambdaExample](src/main/java/io/confluent/examples/streams/WordCountLambdaExample.java)
   -- demonstrates, using the Kafka Streams DSL, how to implement the WordCount program that computes a simple word